 When dealing with fatal injury claims, the deceased’s legal representatives or one of their Statutory Dependents typically have two years from the date of death to begin proceedings.
 In some cases, the time limit starts from the individual’s date of knowledge for whom the claim benefits.

 It should be noted that the majority of claims have a two-year limitation period from the date of death.
-However, when dealing with claims related to medical negligence, there is no requirement for an application or authorisation from the Injuries Board, as indicated by Section 3(d) of the PIAB Act 2003.
+However, when dealing with claims related to medical negligence, there is no requirement for an application or authorisation from the Personal Injury Assessment Board, as indicated by Section 3(d) of the PIAB Act 2003.

 - Two-year time limit for initiating fatal injury claims.